vividf/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 ### Step 4: Rigid transformation estimation

 After matching detection pairs, we apply rigid transformation estimation algorithms to those pairs to estimate the transformation between the radar and lidar sensors.
-We currently support four algorithms: 2d SVD-based method, yaw-only rotation method, 3d zero roll SVD-based method, and 3d SVD-based method.
+Currently, we support four algorithms: the 2d SVD-based method, the yaw-only rotation method, the 3d zero-roll SVD-based method, and the 3d SVD method.

+The 2d SVD-based method and the yaw-only rotation method are designed for radars that provide distance and azimuth angle measurements but lack elevation angle capability, such as the ARS408.
+In contrast, the 3d zero-roll SVD-based method and the 3d SVD method are suited for radars that include distance, azimuth angle, and elevation angle in their detection interface, such as the ARS548.

 ### 2d SVD-based method

 In this method, we reduce the problem to a 2d transformation estimation since radar detections lack a z component (elevation is fixed to zero).

-However, because lidar detections are in the lidar frame and likely involve a 3d transformation (non-zero roll and\or pitch) to the radar frame, we transform the lidar detections to a frame dubbed the `radar parallel` frame and then set their z component to zero.
-The `radar parallel` frame has only a 2d transformation (x, y, yaw) relative to the radar frame.
-By dropping the z-component we explicitly give up on computing a 3D pose, which was not possible due to the nature of the radar.
+However, because lidar detections are in the lidar frame and likely involve a 3d transformation (non-zero roll and\or pitch) to the radar frame, we transform the lidar detections to a frame dubbed the `radar optimization` frame and then set their z component to zero.
+The `radar optimization` frame has only a 2d transformation (x, y, yaw) relative to the radar frame.
+By dropping the z-component we explicitly give up on computing a 3d pose, which was not possible due to the nature of the radar.

 In autonomous vehicles, radars are mounted in a way designed to minimize pitch and roll angles, maximizing their performance and measurement range.
-This means the radar sensors are aligned as parallel as possible to the ground plane, making the `base_link` a suitable choice for the `radar parallel` frame.
+This means the radar sensors are aligned as parallel as possible to the ground plane, making the `base_link` a suitable choice for the `radar optimization` frame.

-\*\*Note: this assumes that the lidar to `radar parallel` frame is either hardcoded or previously calibrated
+\*\*Note: this assumes that the lidar to `radar optimization` frame is either hardcoded or previously calibrated

-Next, we apply the SVD-based rigid transformation estimation algorithm between the lidar detections in the radar parallel frame and the radar detections in the radar frame.
+Next, we apply the SVD-based rigid transformation estimation algorithm between the lidar detections in the radar optimization frame and the radar detections in the radar frame.
 This allows us to estimate the transformation between the lidar and radar by multiplying the radar-to-radar-parallel transformation (calibrated) with the radar-parallel-to-lidar transformation (known before-handed).
 The SVD-based algorithm, provided by PCL, leverages SVD to find the optimal rotation component and then computes the translation component based on the rotation.

 ### Yaw-only rotation method